• Skip to primary navigation

 Generally, doctors rely on keen visual acuity, manual dexterity (for surgeons), superior cognitive skills and the ability to remain on their feet for hours every day in order to practice medicine.
 It doesn’t take a severe disability to hamper a physician’s ability to remain on the job with a full workload.
 Even certain medications may make it impossible or even dangerous for a doctor to continue practicing if his or her analytic and decision-making capabilities are impaired.

 Furthermore, because the medical profession is often stressful, doctors have a higher than average rate of depression and anxiety disorders that may interrupt or destroy an otherwise promising medical career.
-This study from Australia found that doctors were more than four times more likely than the general population to suffer from clinical depression.
+A study by Medscape found that rates of depression were higher among doctors than the general population.

 Because of this, doctors have a higher than average probability, compared to other professionals, of having to file a claim for disability benefits.
 An attorney or accountant who gets rheumatoid arthritis can likely continue to practice.
 That’s not true of a surgeon.